saqibomer/magiccraft/README.md

 - Estimate gas fees with detailed confirmation dialogs before sending transactions
 - Secure private key storage and retrieval
 - Multi-chain support with dynamic RPC URLs and contract addresses
+- Biometric verification and lock when app goes to background
+- QR code scan for sending transaction
+- QR code for wallet

 ---